GrouchoMarxist/book-it-transportation/README.md

 * Added the ability to edit outsource reservation emails
 * Added the ability to submit a bug or feature request
 * Added Date Reserved column to reservation list
+* Added a date format shortchode for reservation dates in email templates

 = 1.0.2 =
 * Added the ability to change the email subject of the new reservation booking emails